Extra, Extra, Read All About It

 LASIK is SAFE – despite the myths surrounding it!

 If the news headlines are accurate, there is a new threat to national security, and it’s in a neighborhood near you.
 According to some clickbait headlines and news stories intended to compel viewers to watch or read, LASIK is a far more dangerous procedure than it was once thought.
 This is an interesting story to tell, and it certainly does incite panic, which is always guaranteed to get viewers, but the narrative just isn’t true.
-While there are some complications and risk factors to the LASIK procedures, it remains a highly successful and safe way to increase your visual acuity.
+While there are some complications and risk factors to LASIK surgery, it remains a highly successful and safe way to increase your visual acuity.

 So, let’s debunk some myths and talk about facts regarding LASIK.